-To change the Windows PowerShell execution policy on your
+To change the PowerShell execution policy on your Windows computer, use the

-If you set the execution policy for the local computer (the default) or the current user, the change is saved in the registry and remains effective until you change it again.
+If you set the execution policy for the scopes LocalMachine or the CurrentUser, the change is saved in the registry and remains effective until you change it again.

-If you set the execution policy for the current process, it is not saved in the registry.
-It is retained until the current process and any child processes are closed.
+If you set the execution policy for the Process scope, it's not saved in the registry.
+The execution policy is retained until the current process and any child processes are closed.